-Puppies who are between 7 and 16 weeks old should be fed 3 times a day - once first thing in the morning, once around noon, and then the last meal at around 6pm.
+Puppies aged between 7 and 16 weeks old should be fed 3 times a day.
+Once first thing in the morning, once around noon, and then the last meal at around 6pm.

 Making 'supper time' in the early evening rather than later, means that there's time for the food to make it's way through your puppy's digestive system and be deposited in your yard before bedtime!

 Leave your pup's bowl down for approx. 10 - 15 minutes at each mealtime, then pick it up.
 Do not 'free-feed' as that can lead to bad habits such (such as 'grazing').